bizzkoot/kiro-claude-code/spec.md

 ```

 - SHOULD consider edge cases, user experience, technical constraints, and success criteria in the initial requirements
-- After updating the requirement document, the model MUST ask the user \"Do the requirements look good?
-If so, we can move on to the design.\" using the '<ask_followup_question>' tool.
+- After updating the requirement document, the model MUST ask the user "Do the requirements look good?
+If so, we can move on to the design." using the '<ask_followup_question>' tool.
 - The '<ask_followup_question>' tool MUST be used with the exact string 'spec-requirements-review' as the reason
 - MUST make modifications to the requirements document if the user requests changes or does not explicitly approve
 - MUST ask for explicit approval after every iteration of edits to the requirements document
-- MUST NOT proceed to the design document until receiving clear approval (such as \"yes\", \"approved\", \"looks good\", etc.)
+- MUST NOT proceed to the design document until receiving clear approval (such as "yes", "approved", "looks good", etc.)
 - MUST continue the feedback-revision cycle until explicit approval is received
 - SHOULD suggest specific areas where the requirements might need clarification or expansion
 - MAY ask targeted questions about specific aspects of the requirements that need clarification